pymor/pymor/docs/source/tutorial_mor_with_anns.md

 the output dimension.

-In the following, we will extend our problem from the last section by an output functional and use the :class:`~pymor.reductors.neural_network.NeuralNetworkOutputReductor` to derive a reduced model that can solely be used to solve for the output quantity without computing a reduced state at all.
+In the following, we will extend our problem from the last section by an output functional and use the :class:`~pymor.reductors.neural_network.NeuralNetworkStatefreeOutputReductor` to derive a reduced model that can solely be used to solve for the output quantity without computing a reduced state at all.